 It is astonishing that this true story would attract so much literary interest through time.
 It is thought to have been discovered in the Roman archives by Percy Bysshe Shelly, the romantic poet, who turned it into a play in verse.
 In the 2oth century, Antonin Artaud created a modern version as did the Italian writer, Alberto Morovia.
-Ginestera’s opera and this film are the latest.
+Ginestera’s opera and this film are the latest incarnations.

-Count Cenci is only seen twice in the film––in a troubled sleep and waking at the moment of his murder—- but he is surrounded by images of his sons in various stages of anxiety or fear, as their lives were constantly full of his threats, his intimidations and eventually his murders.
+Count Cenci is only seen twice in the film––in a troubled sleep and waking at the moment of his murder—- but he is surrounded by images of his sons in various stages of anxiety or fear, as their lives were constantly full of his threats, his intimidation and eventually his murders.
 Movement is used in constant and repetitive inter-cutting techniques, building rhythmic patterns.
-The characters are forever retracting from or racing toward terrible events that are never literally shown except for one moment when the sounds of his screams are made vivid, before the stake was driven into his head.
+The characters are forever retracting from or racing toward terrible events that are never literally shown except for one moment when the sounds of Cenci’s screams are made vivid, before the stake was driven into his head.